soarsmu/soarsmu.github.io/_pages/team.md

 </div>

 <br/><br/>
-If you need to update your information, please feel free to contact <a href="mailto:dhan@smu.edu.sg">DongGyun Han</a>.
+If you need to update your information, please feel free to contact <a href="mailto:jiekeshi@smu.edu.sg">Jieke SHI</a>.
 <br/><br/>

 <style>